rtulke/rp/README.md

 ------------

 * Python 2.5x, 2.7x or Python 3.x
-* commandline tool: egrep or grep, grep should be GNU Version 3.x
+* egrep or grep, grep should be GNU Version 3.x

 Setup Linux
 -----------